BastilleBSD/bastille/docs/chapters/subcommands/rdr.rst

     # bastille rdr dev1 clear
     nat cleared

-The `rdr` command includes 3 additional options:
+The `rdr` command includes 4 additional options:

 - **-i** | Set a non-default interface on which to create the `rdr` rule.
 - **-s** | Limit the source IP on the `rdr` rule.
 - **-d** | Limit the destination IP on the `rdr` rule.
+- **-t** | Specify network type.
+Can be "ipv4" or "ipv6".
+Default is "dual".

 .. code-block:: shell